Marina Shimanskaya

-Marina Mechislavovna Shimanskaya (Марина Мечиславовна Шиманская; born October 27, 1955) is a Russian actress, pedagogue and theater teacher.
+Marina Mechislavovna Shimanskaya (Марина Мечиславовна Шиманская; born 27 October 1955) is a Soviet-born Spanish actress, pedagogue and theatre teacher.

-In her professional career there are more than twenty major performances in the most popular theaters such as Sovremennik Theatre, Hermitage Theatre or Chiot Nechet, more than fifteen films and several television series, such as Goenkale (EITB Media) or The Crown (Netflix).
+In her professional career there are more than twenty major performances in the most popular theaters such as Sovremennik Theatre, Hermitage Theatre or Chiot Nechet, more than fifteen films and several television series, such as Goenkale (EITB Media), The Crown (Netflix) or You Can't Wait-Ne dozhdyotes (Premier).

-She has developed her teaching work in various European Drama schools (colleges, universities and free-standing institutions), distinguishing herself for the development of the Stanislavski's system and the Russian method acting (the Stanislavsky - Chekhov - Grotowski - Vajtangov method).
+She has developed her teaching work in various European Drama schools (colleges, universities and free-standing institutions), distinguishing herself for the development of the Stanislavski's system and the Russian method acting (the Stanislavsky-Vakhtangov-M.Chekhov-Meyerhold methodology).

 Early life and family

-Marina Shimanskaya was born on October 27, 1955 in the town of Saratov (Soviet Union, at that time), on the banks of the Volga in Russia.
+Shimanskaya was born on 27 October 1955 in the town of Saratov (Soviet Union, at that time), on the banks of the Volga in Russia.

 Her father is Mechislav Iosifovich Shimansky, a descendant of Polish aristocrats who owned a family property near Zhitomir (Ukraine).
 His parents (Marina's grandfather and grandmother), as well as his older brother, Leonid Iosifovich Shimansky (Marina's uncle), were shot.

 Mechislav Iosifovich Shimansky was imprisoned in the Saratov forced labor camp accused of being an "enemy of the regime" of the USSR because his mother was of German origin and descendants of Polish aristocrats.
 Her mother was a nurse at the Saratov prison hospital and it was there that they met.
 Marina was born in a settlement (camp) in "bunkhouses with long corridors and tiny rooms".

-In 1981 Marina met the Russian-Spanish actor and director Algis Arlauskas during the filming of the movie "Taking care of women", with whom he married and had two children, Olga Arlauskas (Russian director) in 1981, a Russian film director, and Alejandro in 1990, divorcing in 2016.
+In 1981 Shimanskaya met the Russian-Spanish actor and director Algis Arlauskas during the filming of the movie "Taking care of women", with whom he married and had two children, Olga Arlauskas (Russian director) in 1981, a Russian film director, and Alejandro in 1990, divorcing in 2016.

 Since 1992 Shimanskaya has been working in Europe.
-She is an actress, stage director and Dramatic Art teacher with extensive and proven experience.
+She is an actress, stage director and dramatic art teacher with extensive and proven experience.
 She learned Spanish to be able to read Lorca's works, and she is a faithful follower of all his work.

 Nowadays she lives in Bilbao (Spain).

 Education

 At the age of 18 he moved to Moscow.
-She managed to enter the State Institute of Theater Arts of Russia and got a scholarship to study drama at the Russian Institute of Theatre Arts – GITIS, where she graduated.
+She managed to enter the State Institute of Theater Arts of Russia and got a scholarship to study drama at the Russian Institute of Theatre Arts (GITIS), where she graduated.
 There she had as teachers the students of Konstantin Stanislavski and Michael Chekhov.

 She was student of Oleg Tabakov.